FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week11:**
+- We tried to assemble the whole electrical system as much as possible without the frame to see if all the components would work together and they did.

+- I also drilled holes into the side of the duck, to attach the motors to it.

 **prjWeek3/Week12:**
+- This is this weeks [feedback](/doc/feedbackWeek12.md).

 - I changed several copper wires to flexible wires, so that they are less likely to break and attached them to housings so they fit to the pins of our components.
 I tinned the other side of the cable to make them fit onto a breadboard. ([proof](creatingHousingsForFlexibleCables.md))

 - I connected the distance sensor and motors in code creating the movement logic.
 It uses a state variable that is either 1, 2 or 3, which determines if the duck drives, turns or stops.
 The state gets changed depending on which distances the distance sensor detects.
 The stop makes sure that the motors do not go directly from spinning on full speed in one direction to spinning on full speed in the other direction immediately. ([git commit](https://github.com/FontysVenlo/prj4e-repository-group_e02/commit/df9a710b98c745616f41f2f1615af70fef52131f))